AdaCore/why3/doc/syntaxref.rst

 point corresponding to `L`.

 .. index:: for loop, invariant; for loop
-.. rubric:: The “For” loop
+.. rubric:: The “for” loop

 The “for” loop of Why3 has the following general form: